Salisbury Playhouse / JMK Trust Emerging Directors Programme

 Interviews: 16th March 2018

 Press: 5th June 2018

 As Assistant Director, your duties would include:

-- To carry out any research that will inform and benefit the production as agreed with the director.
+- As agreed with the Director, to carry out any research that will inform and benefit the production.

 - To observe rehearsals and have input in discussions and production meetings.

 - To assist the company in documenting the rehearsal process for the purposes of marketing, archiving and evaluating the project through blogs, social media and other forms as agreed.

 - To observe and assist the Director in the production week as required.

 - To attend and participate in post-show discussions by mutual agreement with the Producer.